 Earth and Environmental Studies encompasses Geography, Environmental Studies and Sustainability Science.
 Our students are trained to investigate and understand the earth’s natural systems and human interactions with, and impacts on, those systems.
 We integrate physical science, social science, economics and business.
 Career opportunities include environmental consulting and geoengineering, climate change prediction and adaptation, natural hazard preparedness and mitigation, natural resource conservation and management, environmental law and policy and urban planning.

 The Department of Mathematics trains students in analytical thinking, critical thinking, modeling and quantitative skills sought by a wide range of employers.
 Graduates are employed in a variety of careers including business, engineering, finance, government service, research and teaching and also prepared to deal with important societal issues.

 The Mathematics Department offers degrees at the undergraduate and graduate levels.
 Students can obtain certification to teach mathematics by completing the professional sequence.
-A minor in mathematics is also available.
 The Department hosts a PhD program which is the culmination of a long history of national leadership in mathematics education.
-The department’s faculty are active in research and professional activities, providing opportunities for both research and mentorship for all students.
+The department’s faculty are active in research and professional activities, with opportunities for students for both research and mentorship.

 Physics and Astronomy

 From the big bang and black holes to atoms and photons, Physics and Astronomy are about studying nature on a fundamental level, from scales large to small.
 Curious about how the world works?
 Interested in gaining an incredible skill set that will make you attractive to a wide range of employers?
-Learn more about the department and join us on a journey of discovery through space and time!
+Join our journey of discovery through space and time!